ncatlab/nlab-content/pages/5/5/2/0/10255/content.md

 =--

-This page collects some links related to the book
+This page is to record the reference:

 * [[Daniel Freed]]: